 So, do you just switch to a new light bulb and that’s it?
 Unfortunately, it isn’t that easy.
 Light bulbs produce light in different ways.
 In some cases, the light is different, the socket is different, some old dimmers won’t work with new lights and the prices of some of the lamps are much higher.
 So, which bulb is right for what space in your house?
 Do the higher costs of the CFL or LED lights pay off in reduced energy costs over their lifetime?
 What about the health risks posed by the mercury inside CFLs?

 First, if you’re still buying old bulbs, you’re not breaking any laws.
 The Canadian federal government has now pushed back the deadline to ban incandescent importation to 2014 and Ontario announced in December it will shelve its own legislation to ban stores from selling them this year.

-For now, don’t write off the incandescent light for the sake of our planet.
-There are new power saver bulbs that could meet the energy standards, and some are already on sale in the United States.
+We must write off the incandescent light for the sake of our planet.
+There are new LED power saver bulbs that meets or exceeds the energy standards and brings us huge energy savings.
 If they can be developed in time for the change in laws, they could make for an easier change.

 If you’re still a bit confused, you’re not alone.
 If you want to know the best bet for your home, make sure you talk to a home automation professional, and make sure you use the best quality equipment.
 Lighting automation should be part of your automation plan.
-OneTouch Automation is proud to represent Lutron, a company that has invested heavily in producing dimmers and switches that are all designed to work with all the new technology.
+OneTouch Automation is proud to represent Crestron®, Lutron® companies that has invested heavily in producing dimmers and switches that are all designed to work with all the new technology.
 While a home handyman may want to install his own lights and dimmers, your best bet is to let a professional help you find the option that is right for you.
 If you need help designing your home automation you may conact us.